Emma Sage

 When we bought our first house 12+ years ago, I quickly realised what a struggle it was to find local garden inspiration and advice.
 I wanted relatable stories, aspirational projects, and connections with knowledgeable gardeners – both new and old.

-So five years ago, I started Sage Journal.
+So six years ago, I started Sage Journal.
 To share stories of hands-in-the-dirt, soil-on-the-clothes gardeners.
 People who are sometimes failing, often succeeding, and always asking questions.

 My aim was to create Aotearoa’s most trusted gardening resource.
 Now, with a large local following, and growing engagement from Australia and beyond, we’ve not only become the home for gardeners, but for design lovers and nature-inspired creatives too.

-And this year (spring 2025), we brought Sage Journal to print.
+And in spring 2025, we brought Sage Journal to print.

 It is a publication where knowledge – especially the kind passed down through conversations in the garden – can be shared and preserved.